yonseicasl/Nebula/README.md

 ## Reference and Contact
-Our paper introducing the Nebula benchmark suite and its methodology is currently under review.
-To reference our work, please use our ModSim'20 presentation.
+To reference our work, please use our TC paper.

     @inproceedings{kim_modsim2020,
-      author    = {B. Kim and S. Lee and W. Song}, title     = {{Nebula: Lightweight Neural Network Benchmarks}}, booktitle = {Workshop on Modeling and Simulation of Systems and Applications}, month     = {Aug.},
+      author    = {B. Kim and S. Lee and C. Park and H. Kim and W. Song}, title     = {{The Nebula Benchmark Suite: Implications of Lightweight Neural Networks}}, booktitle = {IEEE Transactions on Computers},
+      month     = {Oct.},
       year      = {2020},
     }